Universally measurable sets may all be Delta^1_2: Abstract

 \section{Abstract}

-We produce a forcing extension of the constructible universe $\bL$ in which every sufficiently regular subset of any Polish space is a continuous image of a coanalytic set.
-In particular, we show that consistently every universally measurable set is $\uTDelta^{1}_{2}$, partially answering question CG from David Fremlin's problem list \cite{FQL}.
+We produce a forcing extension of the constructible universe $\bL$ in which every universally measurable set of reals is $\uTDelta^{1}_{2}$, partially answering question CG from David Fremlin's problem list \cite{FQL}.
+The analogous result for category holds in the same model.

 We let $\omega^{\omega}$ denote the Baire space, the set of functions from $\omega$ to $\omega$, and refer to its elements as \emph{reals}.
 A subset of a Polish space $X$ is said to be \emph{universally measurable} if it is measured by the completion of any $\sigma$-additive Borel measure on $X$.
 Equivalently, $A \subseteq X$ is universally measurable if and only if $f^{-1}[A]$ is Lebesgue measurable whenever $f \colon \breals \to X$ is a Borel function (see \cite{Ke, Ni}, and 434D of \cite{F4}, for instance).
 This characterization induces the corresponding notion for category : we will say that a set $A \subseteq X$ is \emph{universally categorical} if and only if $f^{-1}[A]$ has the property of Baire whenever $f \colon \breals \to X$ is a Borel function.
-(The term \emph{universally Baire} has already been established with different meaning \cite{FMW}, implying both universal measurability and universal categoricity.)
+(The term \emph{universally Baire} has already been established with a different meaning \cite{FMW}, implying both universal measurability and universal categoricity.)
 The collections of the universally measurable subsets of $X$ and the universally categorical subsets of $X$ are both $\sigma$-algebras on $X$.

 A subset $A$ of a Polish space $X$ is $\uTDelta^{1}_{2}$ if $A$ and $X \setminus A$ are continuous images of coanalytic sets.
 We refer the reader to \cite{Ke} for background on this definition and for information on the projective sets in general.
-In this paper we identify a set $\bA$ consisting of $\sigma$-algebras on $\breals$ and prove the consistency of the following statement : for every $\cA \in \bA$, each $A \in \cA$ is $\uTDelta^{1}_{2}$.
-The set $\bA$ contains the collection of universally measurable sets and the collection of universally categorial sets.
-Moreover, we will have that for each $\cA \in \bA$, the assertion that a given set $A \subseteq \breals$ is in $\cA$ will be a $\uTPi^{1}_{2}$ statement about $A$ and a $\uTSigma^{1}_{2}$ set coding $\cA$.
+In this paper we show how to force over any model of the form $\bL[a]$, where $a \subseteq \omega$, to produce a model in which all subsets of $\breals$ which are either universally measurable or universally categorical are $\uTDelta^{1}_{2}$.
+Since all uncountable Polish spaces are Borel-isomorphic (see Theorem 17.41 of \cite{Ke}), this implies the same fact for subsets of any Polish space.
+The following then is the main theorem of this paper (Theorem \ref{mainthrm} gives a more explicit statement).